 Minutes of every meeting shall be kept by the Registrar, and such minutes, when signed by the Chairman, shall be conclusive evidence for all purposes and before all courts, of the validity and proceedings of such meeting.

 [27.
-By-law 27 repealed in Gazette 23 February 1979 p.510.]
+Repealed in Gazette 23 February 1979 p.510.]

 28. Omission to give notice not to invalidate meeting